b-snack/yue/README.md

 # yue
-transcribing music into sheet music from audio from the chinese word, 音**樂**
+transcribing music into sheet music from audio. from the chinese word, 音**樂**